obsidian-ptri-6/obsidian-demo-3.2/README.md

 2. open another bash terminal and set the path variables in the terminal: export DENO_INSTALL="/home/crawforn/.deno" export PATH="$DENO_INSTALL/bin:$PATH"
+3. run denon start in your terminal
-3. open localhost:3000/graphql
+4. open localhost:3000/

 Required Repairs
 - fix line 10 on deps.ts; the obsidian wrapper is still using dev.jspm.io on deno.land
-- redis-cli monitor | grep -i "rpush"